 1. Inform Yourself about the Person’s Health and Make Medical Needs a Priority

 The first task is to get detailed information about the senior family member’s health.
-Get in touch with their doctor and any medical facility they might have visited.
+Get in touch with their caregivers using a home care scheduling system and any medical facility they might have visited.
 It’s best to have comprehensive health information.
-Don’t hesitate to contact the person’s doctors and discuss any questions you might have about their health.
+Don’t hesitate to contact the person’s doctor and discuss any questions you might have about their health.

 Consider the available urgent care San Diego facilities and mobile medical services available in your area.
 Technology has made telemedicine widely available, ensuring you can consult and get medical care at a distance.
 If necessary, specialized mobile medical services can do house calls and even X-rays and other imaging in your home.